Updated December 18, 2020

 Similar to ornaments, avoid stringing lights through the lower branches of your tree.

 It looks dazzling from afar but up close?
-Tinsel is no match for holiday puppies.
+Tinsel is dangerous for holiday puppies.

 Like it or not, tinsel can actually block a puppy’s intestines and is only remedied through doggy surgery.